AguaClara/Textbook/Sedimentation/Sed_Examples.rst

   print('The minimum width of the sed tank diffusers is',W_diffuser_inner_min)

-**Answer:** The maximum velocity of the sedimentation tank diffusers is 0.4429 meter / second.
+**Answer:** The maximum velocity of the sedimentation tank diffusers is 0.4429 meters / second.
 The minimum width of the sedimentation tank diffusers is 2.409 millimeter.

 2. Calculate the minimum inner width of the diffuser.
 Assume that the diffuser slot is continuous over the entire length of the sedimentation tank to get an initial estimate (it isn't actually continuous because it is made from many flattened diffuser pipes).